 There are thousands of registered gun owners in Pennsylvania.
 Of Pennsylvania’s 348,167 registered firearms, most of those gun owners are also licensed to carry their weapons and drive vehicles.
-While you may think that you can carry your firearm wherever you want because you have a license, that is not always the case.
+While you may think that you can carry your firearm wherever you want because you have a license, that is not always the case when it comes to carrying firearms in your vehicle.
 If you find yourself arrested for carrying a gun in your vehicle, you need a skilled defense attorney on your side.

 The team at Rubin, Glickman, Steinberg & Gifford, P.C. has thorough knowledge of Pennsylvania’s gun laws.
 Our attorneys have experience handling many legal challenges, and they may be able to help you with your case.

-- Those traveling to or from target shooting, if the firearm is unloaded with the cartridges or shells carried in a separate container;
+- Those traveling to or from target shooting, if the firearm is an unloaded gun with the cartridges or shells carried in a separate container;

 - Officers or employees of the United States duly authorized to carry a concealed firearm;